 I returned to the kitchen area.
 She was wary.

 I said, “I’m really sorry.
 I haven’t been asked questions about my son’s mom, yet, and it’s bound to happen.
-Fact is, my partner and I are raising this little boy and he’s watching the auction.”
+Fact is, my partner and I are raising this little boy and he’s watching the auction, right now.
+And unfortunately he’s buying a useless phonograph that will undoubtedly collect dust and take up space in our already-cramped house.”

 Before I could finish my awkward apology, she reached for my hand and nodded warmly.